vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ```

 We take that number with a hash `#` and remove it.
-Voilà, we have our first episode number `139`` extracted as well.
-I suggest we look at the smaller utility methods as well before we bring it all together.
+Voilà, we have our first episode number `139` extracted as well.
+I suggest we look at the other utility methods as well before we bring it all together.

 ## Utility Methods

-After all extraction business, we have some cleanup to do.
+After all that extraction business, we have some cleanup to do.
 We can already start to prepare the data for composing the markdown.
 For example, I slice the `episode_subtitle` some more to get a clean date and build the `tags` with the `build_tags` method.

+#### def clean_date

 ``` ruby